-Beginning with FY1992, an appropriation for the annual subsidy cost of each credit program is made into a budget account called a credit program account.
+Beginning in FY1992, an appropriation for the annual subsidy cost of each credit program was placed into a budget account called a credit program account.
 The subsidy cost of federal credit is scored as an outlay in the fiscal year in which the credit is disbursed by either the federal government or a private lender [Section 504(d)].